Terms of Service

 4.1 You own your content

 You keep full ownership of all User Content you create and share on or through the Services.
-We don't claim ownership of your content.
-You're responsible for making sure you have the necessary rights, licences, and permissions to submit, upload, or share content on the Services and to grant the rights described below.
+We claim no ownership of your content.
+You are responsible for making sure you have the necessary rights, licences, and permissions to submit, upload, or share content on the Services and to grant the rights described below.

 Your content is yours.
-We only need a licence so the features you use can actually work.
-Every use of your content by Fluxer traces back to something you or another user did: sending a message, uploading a file, sharing media in a Community.
-We don't use your content for any purpose beyond delivering the functionality you'd expect.
+We need a licence only so the features you use can work.
+Every use of your content by Fluxer traces back to something you or another user did: sending a message, uploading a file, or sharing media in a Community.
+Your content is not used beyond delivering the functionality you expect.

 By making User Content available on or through the Services, you grant Fluxer a limited, worldwide, non-exclusive, royalty-free licence to use your User Content solely to carry out the actions you and other users take on the Services.
-This licence permits us to do the following.
+This licence covers the following.

-Deliver your content to its intended recipients.
-When you send a message or share a file, we reproduce, transmit, cache, and display that content so the people you chose to share it with can receive it.
+Delivering your content to its intended recipients.
+When you send a message or share a file, your content is reproduced, transmitted, cached, and displayed so that the people you chose to share it with can receive it.

-Display your content where you've placed it.
-When you set an avatar, post in a Community, or upload an emoji, we host and display that content in the context you selected.
+Displaying your content where you have placed it.
+When you set an avatar, post in a Community, or upload an emoji, your content is hosted and displayed in the context you selected.

-Apply technical processing that the feature requires.
-We may compress, transcode, re-encode, resize, or reformat media so it can be viewed or played across different devices and network conditions (for example, generating a thumbnail for a video or transcoding an audio file for playback).
+Applying technical processing that the feature requires.
+Media may be compressed, transcoded, re-encoded, resized, or reformatted so it can be viewed or played across different devices and network conditions, for example by generating a video thumbnail or transcoding audio for playback.

-Operate infrastructure on your behalf.
-We sublicence these rights to our hosting and infrastructure providers (like content delivery networks and cloud storage) strictly so they can help us deliver the features above.
-This is subject to contractual safeguards that prevent those providers from using your content for their own purposes.
+Operating infrastructure on your behalf.
+These rights are sublicensed to our hosting and infrastructure providers, such as content delivery networks and cloud storage, strictly so they can help deliver the features above.
+Contractual safeguards prevent those providers from using your content for their own purposes.

-This licence is purpose-limited.
+The licence is purpose-limited.
 It exists only to make the Services function as you and other users direct.
-It doesn't give us any independent right to use your content beyond that scope.
+It gives no independent right to use your content beyond that scope.

-The only circumstances in which we may disclose your User Content outside this scope are where we're compelled to do so by valid legal process, court order, or applicable law (and we'll let you know where legally permitted), or as otherwise described in our Privacy Policy (for example, our obligations around child safety as set out in Section 4.6).
+The only circumstances in which your User Content may be disclosed outside this scope are where we are compelled to do so by valid legal process, court order, or applicable law (with notice to you where legally permitted), or as otherwise described in our Privacy Policy.

 4.4 Revoking this licence

 You can revoke this licence for specific User Content at any time by deleting that content from the Services.
-Once deleted, we'll remove it from our active systems within a reasonable period.
-Deleted messages and account data may persist in encrypted database backups for a limited time as described in Section 4.5 and in our Privacy Policy.
-We may retain certain data where required by applicable law, but we won't actively use deleted content for any purpose.
+Once deleted, it will be removed from our active systems within a reasonable period.
+Deleted messages and account data may persist in encrypted database backups for a limited time, as described in Section 4.5 and in our Privacy Policy.
+Some data may be retained where applicable law requires it, but deleted content will not be actively used for any purpose.

 4.5 Content deletion and retention

-When you delete User Content, we remove it from our active systems within a reasonable period.
+When you delete User Content, it is removed from our active systems within a reasonable period.
 Deleted messages may persist in encrypted database backup systems for up to 30 days.
-Media attachments aren't included in our backup systems and are permanently removed once cleared from active storage and CDN caches.
+Media attachments are not included in our backup systems and are permanently removed once cleared from active storage and CDN caches.

-Attachments may only remain available for a limited time and may expire based on factors like file size and age.
+Attachments may remain available only for a limited time and may expire based on factors such as file size and age.
 Items saved to Saved Media are treated differently.
 For details, see the help article on attachment expiry.

-If you're planning to delete messages or your account, download any attachments or other content you want to keep first.
-For information about exporting your data, see the help article on exporting your account data.
+If you plan to delete messages or your account, download any attachments or other content you want to keep first.
+For export details, see the help article on exporting your account data.

-We may keep certain information after you delete content or close your account where we have a legal obligation to do so (for example, for tax compliance or evidence preservation).
+Certain information may be retained after you delete content or close your account where we have a legal obligation to do so (for example, for tax compliance or evidence preservation).
 Any such retained data is handled in line with our Privacy Policy.

 4.6 Content scanning and safety

-We use automated systems and, where necessary, human review to help keep the Services safe and compliant with the law.
+Automated systems and, where necessary, human review help keep the Services safe and compliant with the law.

 NSFW classification.
-We use an automated model to detect probable nudity and explicit content in uploaded media.
-This runs entirely on our own servers and no media is sent to any third party.
+An automated model detects probable nudity and explicit content in uploaded media.
+It runs entirely on our own servers, and no media is sent to any third party for this purpose.
 Flagged content is restricted to users who are 18 or older.

 Other safety measures.
-We may use automated tools and signals to detect spam, malware, phishing, abuse, and violations of our terms and Community Guidelines.
+Automated tools and signals are used to detect spam, malware, phishing, abuse, and violations of our terms and Community Guidelines.

-For full details, including the privacy trade-offs involved in CSAM scanning, see Section 5 of our Privacy Policy.
+For full details, see Section 5 of our Privacy Policy.

-If you believe that content on Fluxer infringes your copyrights, please let us know at copyright@fluxer.app.
-Include your full name and contact details, a description of the copyrighted work, the specific URLs or locations of the allegedly infringing material, a statement that you have a good-faith belief the use isn't authorised, and a statement that the information is accurate and that you're the copyright owner or authorised to act on their behalf, along with your signature.
+If you believe that content on Fluxer infringes your copyrights, let us know at copyright@fluxer.app.
+Include your full name and contact details, a description of the copyrighted work, the specific URLs or locations of the allegedly infringing material, a statement that you have a good-faith belief the use is not authorised, and a statement that the information is accurate and that you are the copyright owner or authorised to act on their behalf, along with your signature.

-We may remove or disable access to allegedly infringing material and let the user who posted it know.
+Allegedly infringing material may be removed or disabled, with the user who posted it notified.
 Where appropriate and in line with applicable law, repeat infringers may have their accounts terminated.
-If we remove content in response to a copyright notice, we may offer the affected user a chance to submit a counter-notice where the law permits.
+If content is removed in response to a copyright notice, the affected user may be offered a chance to submit a counter-notice where the law permits.

 5. Acceptable use and platform integrity